Skip to main content

 Anti-extrusion ring put to the test at the Polytechnic University of Catalonia

-At Epidor Seals and Rubber Technology, we have tested our anti-extrusion rings in the test bench that we lent to the research laboratory of the Fluid Mechanics Department of the Universitat Politècnica de Catalunya (UPC).
-We can tell you that the results have been a success.
-Moreover, in this weekly post, we review how extrusion can affect the equipment and we take a look into the functions to be fulfilled by an anti-extrusion ring working in hydraulic applications.
+From Epidor Seals and Rubber Technology, we have tested our anti-extrusion rings in the test bench that we lent to the research laboratory of the Fluid Mechanics Department of the Universitat Politècnica de Catalunya (UPC).
+We anticipate that the results have been a success.
+In addition, in this weekly post, we review how extrusion can affect the equipment and we take a closer look at the functions to be fulfilled by an anti-extrusion ring working in hydraulic applications.

 What is the function of the anti-extrusion ring?

-In applications where high pressure stresses are required, or even in assemblies where the extrusion groove is of considerable dimensions, it is common to find assemblies where profiles may appear that incorporate a ring on the back side.
+In applications where high pressure stresses are required, or even in assemblies where the extrusion groove is of considerable dimensions, it is common to find assemblies where profiles incorporating a ring on the back side may appear.
 This ring is known as an anti-extrusion ring.
 The main function of this sealing solution is to avoid extrusion of the gasket, caused by the high pressure it has to withstand.
 Extrusion can occur at these two points:

-1. Extrusion groove in stem:Illustrative graphic of anti-extrusion ring
+1. Extrusion groove on shank:Illustrative graphic of anti-extrusion ring

 The anti-extrusion ring can be found in both static and dynamic assemblies, in O-rings and/or collars.

-Our anti-extrusion ring passes UPC tests with ease
+Our anti-extrusion ring passes UPC tests without difficulty

-Supported by the test bench that we have at the UPC facilities. in Terrassa we have subjected our anti-extrusion rings to a series of tests to guarantee that they fulfil their function to 100%.
-Below we share a diagram that summarises the conditions of this test that seeks to confirm the sealing performance of the anti-extrusion ring:
+Supported by the test bench that we have at the UPC facilities. of Terrassa we have subjected our anti-extrusion rings to a series of tests to guarantee that they fulfill their function to 100%.
+Below we share a diagram summarizing the conditions of this test which aims to confirm the sealing performance of the anti-extrusion ring:

 DS101 40x50x10